hyperledger/identus-edge-agent-sdk-ts/README.md

 verifiable credentials, alongside tools and frameworks to help expand your ecosystem.
 The complete platform is separated into multiple repositories:

-* [Cloud Agent](https://github.com/hyperledger/identus-cloud-agent) - Repo that contains the cloud agent that provides self-sovereign identity services to build products and solutions.
+* [Cloud Agent](https://github.com/hyperledger/identus-cloud-agent) - Repo that contains the Cloud Agent that provides self-sovereign identity services to build products and solutions.
 * [Mediator](https://github.com/input-output-hk/atala-prism-mediator) - Repo for the DIDComm V2 Mediator.
 * [Edge Agent SDK TS](https://github.com/input-output-hk/atala-prism-wallet-sdk-ts) - Repo for the Typescript version of the SDK.
 * [Edge Agent SDK Swift](https://github.com/input-output-hk/atala-prism-wallet-sdk-swift) - Repo for the Swift version of the SDK.